Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/README.md

 - [Plume Querydsl codegen](https://github.com/Coreoz/Plume/tree/master/plume-db-querydsl-codegen)

 ### Removing database elements
-To completely get rid of the database component:
+If no database is used, it is possible to completely get rid of the database component:
 1. Remove the line `install(new GuiceQuerydslModule());` in the `ApplicationModule` class,
 2. Remove the package `db` in the project,
 3. Remove the dependencies `plume-db-querydsl` and `plume-db-querydsl-codegen` as long as the commented lines in the `pom.xml` file